-Flower beds make a great addition to any yard.
+Flower beds make a great addition to any yard, and knowing the recommended size for a flower bed makes it much easier to plan.
 Flower gardens have few rules and allow creativity in your landscape design.
 They provide color and texture to the landscape, while providing valuable pollen, seeds and nectar for bees, butterflies and birds.
 Flower beds vary in size depending on their purpose, the types of plants and your needs.

-Before planning the size of the flower bed, consider what types of flowers you want to grow.
-Annuals need more access for planting and removing them each year, but require little maintenance aside from watering and occasional weeding.
+Before planning the size for a flower bed, consider what types of flowers you want to grow.
+Annuals need more access for planting and removing each year, but require little maintenance aside from watering and occasional weeding.
 Annual flowers tend to work best in narrow beds 3 feet wide, but no more than 5 feet wide.
 This allows you to reach to amend the soil and plant seeds or plants without walking in the bed.

 Perennials will grow and fill in a bed when properly spaced, meaning less weeding and exposed soil as they mature.
-A perennial bed plan needs to fit the mature sizes of the plants.
+The size for a flower bed needs to fit the mature sizes of the perennial plants.
 For example, a large flowering perennial with an expected 3-foot spread will look out of place in a bed smaller than 3 feet wide.

 Flowering shrubs have some maintenance needs and can take up a lot of space in the flower bed, especially as they mature.
 A flower bed that includes shrubs will need to accommodate the extra space for growth and an additional 2 feet of space between the flowering shrub and other plants.

 Flowering bulbs make a great border with any type of flower bed, or provide color when your other flowers aren't blooming.
 Bulbs that need to be removed and stored during winter months have the same consideration as annuals.
 A narrow, 3-foot-wide bed works best.
 Bulbs that stay in the ground the year around fit in almost any size of flower bed.